 The Thai say that the color of a Korat’s coat is like clouds before a thunder storm, and call the silver tipping “sea foam”.
 (How beautifully poetic!)
 And in the US this effect is referred to as the “silver dollar shine”.

-Each Korat cat is born silver blue, and this color remains all though it s life.
+Each Korat is born silver blue, and this color remains all though it s life.
 However, a Korat is a slow-developing breed and this silver tipping becomes more pronounced with age.
 So, like wine, the Korat gets even better when it gets older.

 This picture of Maisa by Outi Niemi from POISON'S (FIFe) / THAIOUT (CFA) KORATS shows that silvery shine beautifully.